Last Updated :

 Questions in dispute with regard to Sex Workers

-Reasons which can result in increasing number of sex workers in India:
+Reasons which can result in an increasing number of sex workers in India:

 Health and sanitation issues among sex workers